 If Denime most closely embodied the traditional side of vintage repro denim, Evisu would prove to be the most adventurous.
 Unlike the other Osaka 5 companies, Evisu expanded far beyond vintage reproductions to become well-known internationally and is undoubtedly the most well-known and successful overseas.

 Evisu is influential in the streetwear scene and has found an audience with hip-hop fans – far from the world of vintage-inspired clothing.
-Although Evisu is best known overseas for the conspicuous painted gull wing arcuates found on many of its jeans, the brand has never lost touch with its roots, and the Evisu 2000 #1 and #2 models remain favorites for denim enthusiasts around the world.
+Although Evisu is best known overseas for the painted gull wing arcuates found on many of its jeans, the brand has never lost touch with its roots, and the Evisu 2000 models remain a favorite for denim enthusiasts around the world.

 Iconic Products